Puppy Feeding Guide: How Much to Feed a Puppy

 • Nutrition may be given through a feeding tube and in some cases through an intravenous catheter (parenteral nutrition).

-• Some puppies may be amenable to small frequent meals via syringe feeding.
+• Some puppies may be amenable to small, frequent meals via syringe feeding.

 • Once recovered, most can transition back to regular puppy food.

-Additional reporting by Dr. Deb M. Eldredge
+Additional reporting by Kate Barrington and Deb M. Eldredge, DVM.

 Share: